tal13b/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

-Sharing out resources over the network by creating sample file shares with various permissions.
+Sharing resources over the network by creating sample file shares with various permissions.

 Set the following permissions (share the folder) for the “Domain Users” group: